minkphp/docs/en/index.rst

     Notice, that first argument to ``SahiDriver`` is always a browser name, `supported by Sahi <http://sahi.co.in/w/browser-types-xml>`_.

-If you want more control during driver initialization.
-Like, for example if you want to configure driver to talk with proxy on another machine - use more verbose version with second client arugment:
+If you want more control during driver initialization, like for example if you want to configure the driver to talk with a proxy on another machine - use the more verbose version with a second client arugment:

 .. code-block:: php